canonical/ubuntu-pro-for-wsl/docs/howto/set-up-up4w.md

 To install and configure UP4W you will need:

-- A Windows machine
+- A Windows 10 or 11 machine
-- WSL with Ubuntu 24.04 LTS installed
 - An Ubuntu Pro token

 You should also verify that the [firewall rules are correctly set up](../reference/firewall_requirements.md).